shaked6133/HIT-ML/README.md

 The ~0.054 difference between the two is called the **generalization gap** — the drop in performance when moving from known training data to truly unseen data.
 A gap of this size is normal and expected.
 It indicates the model generalizes well without significant overfitting.

-> ✅ A Final Test F1 of **0.9053** means the model correctly identifies 9 out of 10 spam messages on completely unseen data — strong performance for a simple Naive Bayes baseline.

 ---